flow-project/flow/docs/source/flow_setup.rst

 **for Python and the setup instructions will assume that you are doing so.**

-1. Installing Flow and SUMO
+a.
+Installing Flow and SUMO
 ===========================

 In this section we install Flow as well as the binaries and packages needed